DominicFrei/crypto-news-website/README.md

 ## Creating a new MongoDB Atlas cluster and database to host our Crypto News

-Now that we've installed the Driver, let's go ahead and create a cluster and database to connect to.
+Now that we've installed the driver, let's go ahead and create a cluster and database to connect to.

 When you register a new account you will be presented with the selection of a cloud database to deploy.
+Open the `Advanced Configuration Options`.
 For this tutorial we only need the forever-free shared tier.
 Choose Azure in the list of cloud providers and a region of your liking.
 Remember that choice so you can later on deploy your website to the same region on Azure.